communitiesuk/delta-common-infrastructure/docs/security/02_aws_access.md

 Service users are created directly in the relevant account and are managed by Terraform, with the exception of the Terraform CI/CD user.

-TODO: DT-39 enable GuardDuty monitoring AWS access
+TODO DT-39: enable GuardDuty monitoring AWS access

 ## Permissions/Roles